Kerry Apple Cake, also known as Irish Apple Cake, is a moist cake with a crunchy top, and can be served cold or warm with chilled cream or custard.

 Here’s a quick video recipe tutorial which shows how simple this cake is to bake…

-I remember my granny’s kitchen in County Cork, with a black iron kettle singing over the fire, or the bastible cooking potatoes or bread.
+I remember my granny's kitchen in County Cork, with a black iron kettle singing over the fire, or the bastible cooking potatoes or bread.
 The day the open fire was replaced with a big range, complete with oven and cooktop, has left an indelible mark on my memory.
-On that day I witnessed the end of an era.
-But that’s a story for another day.

-Ingredients for Kerry Apple Cake:
+Ingredients for Kerry Apple Cake

 Here’s a list of the simple ingredients you’ll need.
 If you check out the printable recipe at the end of this post, you’ll find the US amounts and metric amounts for each ingredient.